Accords-Library/v3.accords-library.com/README.md

   - Smooth scrolling when using anchor links
   - On image pages (scans, gallery, image files), allow the user to navigate to the previous or next image using keyboard arrows.
+  - On the search page, allow the user to navigate to the previous or next page using keyboard arrows.

 - On media pages (scans, images, audios, videos), provide a download button.
 This way, the user doesn't have to right-click -> "save media as..."